saadl27/PuckoPolis/README.md

 - The GPIO is now configured 🥇
-- Now let's configure the **Timer4** and **Channel 3** to obtain the desired PWM on the pin 14
+- Now let's configure the **Timer4** and **Channel 3** to obtain the desired PWM on the pin 14 of port D
-- The **Timer 4** should be configured similarly to what was done in Lab 1 with **Timer 6** -💡 Look at the wiki on PWM to configure the timer
+- The **Timer 4** should be configured similarly to what was done in Lab 1 with **Timer 6** -💡 Look at the [wiki on PWM](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/STM32-PWM) to configure the timer

 > `Task 9`
 >- Determine the **Prescaler** and **Counter maximum** value for **Timer 4**